 What to Do When You Have a Fear of Failure

 The primary problem with addressing a fear of failure is that it tends to operate on an unconscious level.
 For example, you might feel it’s essential to finish writing out your Christmas cards because you promised to send them off by the end of the weekend—even though you’re about to take your final exams.
 There are two important things you can do to conquer the maladaptive ways a fear of failure can influence your behavior:

 1. Own the fear.
 It is important to accept that failure makes you feel both fear and shame and to find trusted others with whom you can discuss these feelings.
 Bringing these feelings to the surface can help prevent you from expressing them via unconscious efforts to sabotage yourself and getting reassurance and empathy from trusted others can bolster your feelings of self-worth and minimize the threat of disappointing them.

 2. Focus on aspects in your control.
 Identify aspects of the task or preparation that are in your control and focus on those.
 Brainstorm ways to reframe aspects of the task that seem out of your control such that you regain control of them.
 For example, If you’ve failed to find work because you just don’t know the ‘right people’, set the goal of expanding your network by going through your address book, Facebook and social media contacts, and reaching out to everyone you know even if they are not in your field as they might know someone who is.

-For more about the many other ways failure impacts us negatively and what you can do about it, check out my book: Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more about the many other ways failure impacts us negatively and what you can do about it, check out my book: Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).